Caloundra, Sunshine Coast

 • Minimum of 100 hours of command of an aircraft

-• Completed 20 to 30 hours dual advanced commercial flight instruction course
+• Completed 20 to 30 hours of a dual advanced commercial flight instruction course

 • Minimum of 200 hours in total before completing the CPL flight test